Josh-Fynly/Turnve_Backend/README.md

-# TURN - Project Manager Career Platform
+# TURNVE - AI-powered Career Simulator

 A comprehensive FastAPI-based platform for project managers to showcase their work, find opportunities, and build professional networks.